 When I was a child, years before cell phones became attached to our hands, a camera was usually only taken out during the holidays or when we took family vacations.
-If I pull out one of my childhood photo albums, it is filled with pages of photos of my family on vacation either at Disney, on a road trip, at the beach or even camping.
+If I pull out one of my childhood photo albums, it’s filled with pages of photos of my family on vacation either at Disney, on a road trip, at the beach or even camping.
 My memories of these vacations are a bit fuzzy, but the one thing that still resonates is how much fun I had and how much closer our family seemed to be when we were traveling.

 According to the Stepfamily Association of America, there are now just as many stepfamilies in the US as there are traditional “intact” families.
 With the increase of “familymoons” and destination weddings, more couples are searching for ways to include children in the wedding other than the obligatory flower girl and ring bearer.

 At my wedding, held at Beaches Turks/Caicos, I wanted to make sure that my blended family was included in the ceremony and found wonderful ways to incorporate the children into my dream wedding.

 We involved all of the children in the planning from the beginning.
 We created a calendar of events for our wedding guests, including a snorkel tour, dinners (one was at a Hibachi restaurant) and “meet up” times.

-- If there are projects to do for the wedding, ask the children for their help.
+If there are projects to do for the wedding, ask the children for their help.
 The girls in our family were a big help in some of the “do it yourself” extra’s that we brought with us including the programs, the gift bags, and the favors.

-- Allow the children to feel the excitement by including them in fittings, or getting their hair done with the other members of the bridal party.
+This can be done by including them in fittings, or getting their hair done with the other members of the bridal party.
 We made sure to schedule “spa” appointments for our daughters to get their nails and hair done at the same time I was at the spa.

 Unity Candles, Sand Ceremonies and even the Mayan Ribbon tying can include children with the wedding couple.
 I added a “sand ceremony” and had one of the colors of the sand symbolize my family and another color was for his family.
 The children poured the sand at the same time which made them feel important.

 We selected a signature drink for the adults and a signature mock-tail for the children at our reception.
 My husband’s son, (who was 14 at the time) made a toast during the reception.
 The children also danced and learned the electric slide prior to the wedding so that they could dance with the adults.